typedb/typedb-docs/09-query/01-match-clause.md

 When matching an instance of an attribute type based on its value or simply comparing two variables, the following comparators may be used: `==`, `!=`, `>`, `>=`, `<` and `<=`.

 ## Match Schema Concepts
 In this section, we learn how we can use the `match` keyword to find patterns in the schema of a Grakn knowledge graph.
 Matching concepts of a schema is always preceded by `get;`.
-In the next section, we will learn about [how to use the get keyword](/docs/query/get-query).
+In the next section, we learn about [how to use the get keyword](/docs/query/get-query).

 Having fully understood the [schema concepts](/docs/schema/concepts) and how they are defined, you can think of the following `match` examples as fill-in-the-blank questions, were the-blank is a Graql variable and the sentences are different parts of the schema statements.